80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a long, low sound made by a person in physical pain, or mental suffering

-Example sentence He moaned with pain when he suddenly fell from the stairs.
+Example in a sentence He moaned with pain when he suddenly fell from the stairs.

 42. Moo